jvali1/stata-pushmess/README.md

 ﻿
 # pushmess.ado

 `pushmess` is a Stata module for sending push notifications using the PushNotifier App and Python package pushnotifier.
-It can be used to flag groups where observations are not constant and to fill up missings when non-missing values are not conflicting within by-groups.

 ## Prerequisites

-`pushmess` requires Python with the packages [pushnotifier](https://github.com/tomg404/pushnotifier-python) and "requests".
+`pushmess` requires Python with the packages [pushnotifier](https://github.com/tomg404/pushnotifier-python) and [requests](https://pypi.org/project/requests/).

 You can install the packages from STATA using pip: